AlisDesai/SkillBridge/README.md

 <div align="center">
   <h2>🙏 Thank You</h2>
   <p><em>Thank you for using SkillBridge!
-We hope our platform helps you connect, learn, and grow with amazing people around the world.</em></p>
+I hope my platform helps you connect, learn, and grow with amazing people around the world.</em></p>
   <p>Happy Learning! 🌟</p>
 </div>